 The identification of SEN is an integral part of the admissions process at DVS.
 It ensures that the principles of inclusivity and integration underpin the transition of students with Special Educational Needs.
 Admission is given to students when the Special Education Teaching Supports is allocated by the Department of Education & Skills.
-The programmes offered in the school include the Junior Certificate, Leaving Certificate, Leaving Certificate Vocational and Leaving Certificate Applied Programmes

-DVS operates an open admissions policy; promoting equality of access, participation and benefit for all in as far as the school can fulfil the needs of an individual student.
-The Board of Management is committed to ensuring full entitlement and access for pupils with special educational needs to a high-quality education with a broad, balanced and relevant curriculum so that they can reach their full potential and enhance their self-esteem and self-efficacy.
+The programmes offered in the school include the Junior Certificate, Leaving Certificate, Leaving Certificate Vocational and Leaving Certificate Applied Programmes educational needs to a high-quality education with a broad, balanced and relevant curriculum so that they can reach their full potential and enhance their self-esteem and self-efficacy.
 This is consistent with the provisions of EPSEN 2004, Section 2, which states that "a child with special educational needs shall be educated in an inclusive environment with children who do not have such needs unless the nature or the degree of those needs of the child is such that to do so would be inconsistent with (a) the best interests of the child in accordance with any assessment carried out under this act or (b) the effective provision of education with whom the child is to be educated".